-Prior to establishing the property as a DMS, temporary fencing will be needed around the perimeter of DMS operation areas to prevent park-goers and others from entering DMS operations areas.
-In addition, actions may also be needed to prevent run-off from the site from entering the creek.
+To prepare the park for DMS operations, temporary fencing will be needed to keep park-goers from entering DMS operation areas.
 See the site evaluation worksheet, DMS layout diagram, and photos starting on page 8.

 Tier 2 Debris Management Sites